 - ½ cup light corn syrup

-- In a small pot, bring a cup of the beer to a boil, then simmer until there is only about a teaspoon left.
+- In a small pot, bring the beer to a boil, then simmer until there is only about 1 ½ teaspoons left.
 This will be your "beer extract"

 - While the mixture is boiling, cover an 8 x 8 inch baking pan with parchment paper.

 - Once the candy reaches 244 degrees F swiftly stir in the beer extract.

 - Pour the mixture into the baking pan and sprinkle over the crushed pretzels.
 Use the back of a spoon to push the pretzels down a bit.